-So if you’re current programme contains less than 10 sets, that’s probably not enough and you’re not making any progress at all.
+So if your current back program contains less than 10 sets, that is probably not enough to achieve progress.

-I would recommend using 10 sets per week when starting to design your workout routine.
+Thus, I would recommend sticking with at least 10 sets per week when compiling your program.

-For example, you could start the first week with 10 sets and over time slowly increase your volume by adding sets and weights.
+For example, you could start the first week with 10 sets and over time slowly raise the volume by adding sets, reps and extending the working weights.

-Once again, you should see this as a benchmark and not as fixed values!
+Once again, you should consider all these values as benchmarks and not as fixed values!

 MAV – Maximum Adaptive Volume

-But we don’t want to stay within the minimum effective volume, we want to maximize our efforts to get the best possible results, right?
+Exactly, we want to maximize efforts to get the best possible results.

 Along these lines, the Maximum Adaptive Volume comes into play.